fabienrenaud/java-json-benchmark/README.md

 The benchmarks are written with [JMH](http://openjdk.java.net/projects/code-tools/jmh/) and for Java 8.

-The results here-below were computed on April the 8th, 2018 with the following libraries and versions:
+The results here-below were computed on March the 1st, 2020 with the following libraries and versions:

 | Library      | Version  |
 |--------------|----------|